prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 We need to be able to distinguish between delta and cumulative metrics.
 This would allow the query engine to apply different behaviour depending on the metric type.
 Users should also be able to see the temporality of a metric, which is useful for understanding the metric and for debugging.

 Our suggestion is to build on top of the [proposal to add type and unit metadata labels to metrics](https://github.com/prometheus/proposals/pull/39/files).
-The `__type__` label will be extended with additional delta types for any counter-like types (e.g. `delta_counter`, `delta_histogram`).
-The original types (e.g. `counter`) will indicate cumulative temporality.
-(Note: type metadata might become native series information rather than labels; if that happens, we'd use that for indicating the delta types instead of labels.)
+An additional `__temporality__` label will be added.
+The value of this label would be either `delta` or `cumulative`.
+If the temporality label is missing, the temporality is assumed to be cumulative.

-When ingesting a delta metric via the OTLP endpoint, the type will be added as a label.
+When ingesting a delta metric via the OTLP endpoint, the `__temporality__="delta"` label will be added.

-A downside is that querying for all counter types or all delta series is less efficient - regex matchers like `__type__=~”(delta_counter|counter)”` or `__type__=~”delta_.*”` would have to be used.
-However, this does not seem like a particularly necessary use case to optimise for.
+Not all metric types should have a temporality (e.g. gauge).
+For those types, a `__temporality__` label will not be added by the OTLP endpoint.

+It is possible to manually add the `__temporality__` label to a metric with a non-temporality type.
+The Prometheus query engine will disregard this label for such metric types.

+Initially, `__temporality__="cumulative"` will not be added to cumulative metrics ingested via the OTLP endpoint to avoid unnecessary churn for exisitng cumulative metrics and potential disruption for users who might not be expecting this new label.

 ### Remote write

-Remote write support is a non-goal for the initial implementation to reduce its scope.
-However, the current design ends up partially supporting ingesting delta metrics via remote write.
+Remote write support is a non-goal for this proposal to reduce its scope.
+However, the current design ends up supporting ingesting delta metrics via remote write.
 This is because a label will be added to indicate the temporality of the metric and used during querying, and therefore can be added by remote write.

-However, there is currently no equivalent to StartTimeUnixNano per sample in remote write.
+There is currently no equivalent to StartTimeUnixNano per sample in remote write.
+However, the initial delta implementation drops that field anyway.

-For the initial implementation, there should be a documented warning that deltas are not _properly_ supported with remote write yet.

 ### Scraping